alexkorotkevich/sendit-astro-template-korotkevich/src/content/pages/index.md

     title_suffix: Business
     description: >-
-      We have an extensive library of pre-written sales emails, proven marketing templates, and more to get you started on your next project.р6р
+      We have an extensive library of pre-written sales emails, proven marketing templates, and more to get you started on your *next project.р6р*

-      * vdfv d dvd&nbsp;
     alternate_style: false
     numbers:
       - prefix: $
-        number: 2000
+        number: 200
         suffix: m
         text: Venture capital raised
       - prefix: